nebrius/react-strapped/README.md

   </a>
 </p>

-React Strapped makes it straightforward to initialize React with runtime bootstrap data in multi-page applications.
+React Strapped makes it straightforward to initialize React with runtime bootstrap data in client-side multi-page applications.
 React Strapped is intentionally small with no runtime dependencies.

 - [Motivation](#motivation)
 - [Installation](#installation)